Chaudhary Charan Singh Haryana Agricultural University: Farm Information and Communication Service

 The Farm Information and Communication Service of the Directorate provides audio-visual and mass media support to the various wings, sections and departments of the university.
 Publication Unit: Like other units, publication unit including Press and Photography is also one of the important units.
 Monthly magazine Haryana Kheti, based on research evidences and experiences of the subject matter experts is published by the Unit.
 Other publications like Package of Practices Kharif, Rabi and Horticultural & Vegetable crops, Animal Husbandry and Home Science and other extension literature are published to provide need based, problem oriented information to the farming community.
 The magazine and other publications are supplied by the publication unit to the subscribers on payment basis.
 The University Press caters to the printing work of the university as a whole.

 Agri-tourism Centre and farmers fair

 "Haryana State Farmer's and Agri-tourism Fair", simply called the "Kisan Mela", is an annual fair organised at HAU by this unit.
-It is largest fair of iots kind in the state.
+It is largest fair of its kind in the state.
 It entails "open house" visits to Agri-tourism Centre as well as at another location within HAU exhibition with stalls of various departments and suppliers of agri products and equipment.
 This is done to encourage agri-tourism, disseminate information to farmers, facilitate networking of farmers and farm input suppliers, buyers, food processing units, and consumers.

 This unit also organizes exhibitions, such as Farm Darshan, at state, zonal and district levels in collaboration with other two wings of the Directorate & other departments/colleges.